Vancore/iOS-Architecture-Snippets/README.md

 # iOS-Architecture-Snippets
 Snippets for all kind of daily iOS development tasks.
-Lists of all kinds,Architecture Patterns, Technolgies and Frameworks for reusability.
+Lists of all kinds, Architecture Patterns, Technolgies and Frameworks for reusability.